shivanipeesari/portfolio/README.md

-# portfolio
+🚀 Portfolio

-A simple and responsive Personal Portfolio Website built using HTML, Tailwind CSS, and JavaScript.
-Showcases my skills, experiences, projects, and contact details in a clean and structured layout. 🚀✨
+This is a simple personal portfolio website built with **HTML and Tailwind CSS**.
+It showcases my skills, projects, and contact details in a clean and responsive layout.

+✨ Features
+- 📱 Fully responsive design
+- 🎨 Modern and minimal UI
+- ⚡ Fast and lightweight
+- 📂 Showcases my work and skills